egorlitsky/react-js-tooltips/README.md

 | `removeAwaitingTooltip` | `uniqueId: string` | Removes an awaiting tooltip so it can't be triggered anymore |
 | `isAwaitingTooltipActive` | `uniqueId: string` | Returns true if a waiting tooltip is active |

-## 🎨 Styling
+## Styling

 The library includes default styles and animations.
-You can customize tooltips using:
+You can customize tooltips using `Tooltip` component props.
+Refer "Tooltip Props" section above.

-- **Props**: Most styling props are available directly on the `Tooltip` component
-- **CSS Modules**: Import and override styles from the library's CSS modules
-- **Inline styles**: Pass custom styles through props

-## 🌐 Demo
+## Demo

 Check out the live demo to see all features in action:

 - **Live Demo**: [egorlitsky.github.io/react-js-tooltips-demo](https://egorlitsky.github.io/react-js-tooltips-demo/)
 - **GitHub Repo**: [react-js-tooltips-demo](https://github.com/egorlitsky/react-js-tooltips-demo)

-## 📖 Documentation

-For more information, visit the [GitHub repository](https://github.com/egorlitsky/react-js-tooltips).

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.